TrueSparrowSystems/prompt-eval-be/README.md

 - [**Frontend**](https://github.com/TrueSparrowSystems/prompt-eval-fe)
 - [**Backend**](https://github.com/TrueSparrowSystems/prompt-eval-be)

 This is the backend component of the Prompt Evaluator tool.
 It is built using Django and MongoDB.
 It exposes a GraphQL API for the frontend to consume.
-The frontend is built using React.
+The frontend is built using Next.js.
+The frontend and backend communicate with each other using the GraphQL API.
 It is a standalone application that can be deployed separately.
-The frontend and backend communicate with each other using the GraphQL API.
 For better understanding of the architecture, please refer to the following diagrams:

 - [**Sequence diagrams**](./docs/sequenceDiagram.mermaid)
 - [**DBML diagrams**](./docs/db.dbml)